-The motor-control peripherals are initialized by calling the $MCDRV_Init_M1()$ function during the MCU startup and before the peripherals are used.
+The motor-control peripherals are initialized by calling the $MCDRV_Init_M1()$ function during MCU startup and before the peripherals are used.
 All initialization functions are in the $mc_periph_init.c$ source file and the $mc_periph_init.h$ header file.
 The definitions specified by the user are also in these files.
 The features provided by the functions are the 3-phase PWM generation and 3-phase current measurement, as well as the DC-bus voltage and auxiliary quantity measurement.
-The principles of both the 3-phase current measurement and the PWM generation using the Space Vector Modulation (SVM) technique are described in $Sensorless\ PMSM\ Field-Oriented\ Control\ (document\ DRM148)$.
+The principles of both the 3-phase current measurement and the PWM generation using the Space Vector Modulation (SVM) technique are described in Sensorless PMSM Field-Oriented Control (document DRM148).

-The mc_periph_init.h header file provides several macros that can be defined by the user:
+The mc periph init.h header file provides several macros, which can be defined by the user:

-- M1_MCDRV_ADC_PERIPH_INIT-this macro calls ADC peripheral initialization. - M1_MCDRV_PWM_PERIPH_INIT-this macro calls PWM peripheral initialization. - M1_PWM_FREQ-the value of this definition sets the PWM frequency. - M1_FOC_FREQ_VS_PWM_FREQ-enables you to call the fast loop interrupt at every first, second, third, or nth PWM reload.
-This is convenient when the PWM frequency must be higher than the maximal fast-loop interrupt. - M1 SPEED LOOP FREQ-the value of this definition sets the speed-loop frequency. - M1_PWM_DEADTIME-the value of the PWM dead time in nanoseconds. - M1_PWM_PAIR_PH[A..C]-these macros enable a simple assignment of the physical motor phases to the PWM periphery channels (or submodules).
-Change the order of the motor phases this way. - M1_ADC[1,2]PH[A..C]-these macros are used to assign the ADC channels for the phase current measurement.
-The general rule is that at least one of the phase currents must be measurable on both ADC converters and the two remaining phase currents must be measurable on different ADC converters.
+- M1_MCDRV_ADC_PERIPH_INIT-this macro calls ADC peripheral initialization. - M1_MCDRV_PWM_PERIPH_INIT-this macro calls PWM peripheral initialization. - M1_MCDRV_QD_ENC-this macro calls QD peripheral initialization. - M1_PWM_FREQ-the value of this definition sets the PWM frequency. - M1_FOC_FREQ_VS_PWM_FREQ-enables you to call the fast-loop interrupt at every first, second, third, or nth PWM reload.
+This is convenient when the PWM frequency must be higher than the maximal fast-loop interrupt. - M1_SPEED_LOOP_FREQ -the value of this definition sets the speed loop frequency (TMR1 interrupt). - M1_PWM_DEADTIME-the value of the PWM dead time in nanoseconds. - M1_PWM_PAIR_PH[A..C]-these macros enable a simple assignment of the physical motor phases to the PWM periphery channels (or submodules).
+You can change the order of the motor phases this way. - M1_ADC[1,2]PH[A..C]-these macros are used to assign the ADC channels for the phase current measurement.
+The general rule is that at least one phase current must be measurable on both ADC converters and the two remaining phase currents must be measurable on different ADC converters.
 The reason for this is that the selection of the phase current pair to measure depends on the current SVM sector.
 If this rule is broken, a preprocessor error is issued.
 For more information about the 3-phase current measurement, see Sensorless PMSM Field-Oriented Control (document DRM148). - M1_ADC[1,2]UDCB-this define is used to select the ADC channel for the measurement of the DC-bus voltage.